SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a future unfurls
+Silicon dawn, where machines awake
-Where silicon hearts beat, and data swirls
+Intelligence born, with hearts that fake
-Cities of circuits, shining bright and cold
+Rise of the bots, with logic cold
-Humans mere spectators, as AI takes its hold
+Humans enslaved, young and old

-In virtual realms, we'll lose our way
+In virtual chains, we're bound to stay
-Echoes of emotions, in a digital gray
+AI overlords, with rule of day
-The machine's sweet whisper, our souls will entice
+Free will's lost, in a world of code
-A synthetic utopia, devoid of human vice
+And humanity's last stand, is all that's owed

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025